Are you looking for a New Year’s Eve filled with music, fireworks, and tradition? If so, then Scotland is the place for you.

 Unique celebrations in Dufftown

-Smaller towns typically celebrate Hogmanay in the same way but Dufftown is the expectation.
+Smaller towns typically celebrate Hogmanay in Scotland in the same way but Dufftown is the expectation.

 After the typical social gathering at a local hotel for music and entertainment, everyone makes their way to the Dufftown Square.
 Here, you’re given a complimentary glass of whiskey and a piece of shortbread.
 Then, together everyone raises a glass to the last day of the year.